Building a Low-Carbon Community

-To minimize the environmental impact of housing development in Squamish by discouraging the use of high-carbon energy sources used in residential
+On April 20, 2021 Council adopted District of Squamish Zoning Bylaw 2200, 2011 Amendment Bylaw (Low Carbon Incentive Program) No. 2807, 2021 in order to establish a Low Carbon Incentive.
+This program is intended to minimize the environmental impact of housing development in Squamish by discouraging the use of high-carbon energy sources used in residential construction.

-To limit these emissions, we are proposing a Low Carbon Incentive System that will reduce the permitted maximum size of residential construction by one third if a high carbon energy source is used within the building.
+To limit these emissions, the Low Carbon Incentive Program reduces the permitted maximum size of residential construction by one third if a high carbon energy source is used within the building.
 Buildings that use only Low Carbon energy sources such as baseboard heaters, heat pumps and electric hot water tanks can build to full size.

 WHAT THIS MEANS